pelagios/pelagios-widgets/README.md

 * The Pelagios Search Widget - allows searching for places, and then showing data about them

+Both widgets are currently in beta.
 For demonstrations of the widgets and instructions on how to embed them see http://pelagios.github.com/pelagios-widgets/

 The code uses